Skip to content

 What is being done to tackle this issue?

-The energy regulator, Ofgem, is writing to 65,000 households who could potentially be affected by this issue (although not all of these will necessarily need remedial work to be carried out.)
+The energy regulator, Ofgem, has written to 65,000 households who could potentially be affected by this issue (although not all of these will necessarily need remedial work to be carried out.)

-Trustmark (the certification body that oversees the scheme installers) should then arrange for any repair work that is identified to be carried out by the installer as soon as possible, at no cost to the household.
+Trustmark (the certification body that oversees the scheme installers) is responsible for a ‘Find and Fix’ service to help identify and rectify ECO and GBIS insulation problems.
+They should contact affected households to offer a free home audit check of external wall measures installed under these schemes, focusing on the safety and technical standards of the work.
+If problems are identified, they should arrange for any necessary repair work to be carried out by the installer as soon as possible, at no cost to the household.

 Where can I find more information?